lucidogmum/digital-writing-2026/class-handbook.md

 ### **Submission Format**
 Submit a **Word document** on Canvas containing:
 - 500 word reflection
-- At the top of this a link to your complete folio and a link to your professional website
+- At the top of this a link to your complete digital-writing-folio repository and a link to your professional website
-- Coversheet for your creative work including a link to your work of E-Lit Your compplete folio, creative work of E-Lit and personal website shuold all be linked in your GitHub but provide them here also for ease of assessment.
+- Coversheet for your creative work (includes a link to your work of E-Lit) *Your compplete folio, creative work of E-Lit and personal website should all be avaiable at your GitHub but provide them here also for ease of assessment.
 ---